 The good bugs in your digestive tract help you absorb nutrients from food better.
 This means you provide better fuel for your body so you feel more energetic.
 In contrast, you’ll feel bloated and fatigued when poor bacteria take over.
 Add fermented foods to your diet to nurture your digestive functions.

-Happy Greens and Happy Turmeric are both fermented and are a good source of probiotic bacteria.
+Happy Greens and Happy Turmeric are both fermented and are a good source of Live probiotic bacteria.
 We also recommend our Coconut Yoghurt and Kefir Starters to help deeply nourish your gut microbiome.

 Be present and ‘in the moment’.